iraszl/ruby_llm/docs/_core_features/moderation.md

 puts "Model used: #{result.model}"     # => "omni-moderation-latest"
 ```

-The `moderate` method returns a `RubyLLM::Moderate` object containing the moderation results from the provider.
+The `moderate` method returns a `RubyLLM::Moderation` object containing the moderation results from the provider.

 ## Understanding Moderation Results